explodinglabs/jsonrpcclient/doc/api.rst

     >>> client = HTTPServer('http://cats.com')

-There are other :doc:`options <examples>` available which use different transport protocols to send a message.
-For those you would import a different class.
-But the rest of the usage described below is the same for all clients.
+There are other :doc:`options <examples>` available which use different protocols to send a message.
+To use those you would import a different class, but the rest of the usage described below is the same for all clients.

 Sending a request
 =================